Tazaf/masrad-project-starter/README.md

 });
 ```

-But it's a bit annoying to have to manually specify this header for every request.
+But it's a bit annoying to have to manually specify this header for every request (seriously... don't do that).
 After all, we know that we need it for most calls.

 [Interceptors](https://medium.com/@ryanchenkie_40935/angular-authentication-using-the-http-client-and-http-interceptors-2f9d1540eb8)
-are Angular services that can be registered with the HTTP client to automatically react to requests (or responses).
+are Angular services that can be registered on the HTTP client to automatically react to requests (or responses).
 This solves our problem: we want to register an interceptor that will automatically add the `Authorization` header to all requests if the user is logged in.

 Let's create a service that will be responsible of calling the Travel Log API to list all users.